So I'm standing in the middle of our VBS disaster last summer and everything that could go wrong is going wrong.

 Families get to know each other outside Sunday morning rush.

-Kids see church as fun place instead of just obligation.
+Kids see church as a fun place instead of just an obligation.

-Volunteers work together toward common goal which builds team.
+Volunteers work together toward a common goal which builds the team.

 Creates memories that last way longer than individual Sunday school lessons.